Chicago State Hospital

 - The insane department is a large and well built establishment constructed substantially on the principles and methods approved b y the American Association of Medical Superintendents of Hospitals for the Insane.
 The number of wards is 16; there are four floors and four wards on each floor.
 There are 437 inmates, with 100 sleeping on the floor.

 There was a small amusement hall which would hold 100 persons.
 A few books served as a library, but no periodicals were taken.
 The upper floors were occupied by women, the lower floors by men.
-The drug room was in the basement and averaged about 100 prescriptions daily.
+The pharmacy was in the basement.
 There was an icehouse on the grounds holding 300 or 400 tons.
 At a little distance from the main building were the barns and piggery.

 Dr. John Spray was medical director from January 1, 1878, to September 1, 1882, to September 1,1884.